 Students have three plus years of experience in a current position that is applicable to the program.

 If students do not meet the criteria listed above, they are required to complete an internship at another location in order to graduate.

-- federal law enforcement
+- federal, state, and local law enforcement

 - probation and parole

 - crime analysis

 - criminal justice reform advocacy

 - students pursuing the dual FLP/CMHC degree have also gone on to work in forensic mental health and correctional settings, providing such services as sexual offender treatment